aptible/omnivault/README.md

 * If the ENV variable `VAULT` is set, it will use that provider, i.e.,
   - Apple Keychain for `VAULT=apple`
   - PWS for `VAULT=pws`
-* If no ENV variable is set, it will try to use Apple Keychain first, and fall back to PWS if not on Apple OS X.
+* If no ENV variable is set, it will try to use Apple Keychain first on OS X, then PWS.
+If not on OS X only PWS will be used.

 Then, to use Omnivault, you can: